15 May - 09 July 2018

 Describe the ethical issues raised by the network and how they are managed in the network activities.
 Please also state whether the research involves any handling of personal data, or experiments on animals or human subjects.
 If no ethical issues are raised, please state this.

 Please attach the full application submitted by the consortium to JPIAMR in PDF format.
 Please note that the appendix may consist of one file only, with a maximum size of 20 MB.

 Please attach a merged document containing the Organisation Templates from the participating organisations in PDF format.

 Under this tab, please state the administrating organisation and project site of the project.
 The administrating organisation is the organisation that administers the funds for a project awarded and is responsible for it according to the conditions set.
 The project site is the organisational unit where the project is carried out.
 Normally, the administrating organisation and project site correspond to the HEIand the department where the applicant (network coordinator) is employed.

 To allow you to link your application to an administrating organisation, the organisation must have an approved account in Prisma.
-Please contact your administrating organisation and ask them to apply for an organisation account with the Swedish Research Council if it does not already have one.
+Please contact your administrating organisation and ask them to apply for an organisation account External link, opens in new window. with the Swedish Research Council if it does not already have one.

 If you cannot find your project site in Prisma, please contact the person responsible for the organisation account at your administrating organisation.
 You will not be able to finalise the registration of your application if the project site is missing.

 Under this tab, you as applicant may invite other participating administrators to your application.
 A participating administrator is a person who is not necessarily involved in the project, but who can help you to input and edit information in the application.
 When inviting participants, please use the email address linked to the person's Prisma account.
 You may invite participating administrators who do not already have an account in Prisma, but in order to participate in your application they must then register their own personal accounts in Prisma.
 All participants must accept their invitation before you can finalise the registration of the application.